Common Privacy Mistakes and How to Avoid Them

 How to Avoid It:

-Finally, one of the biggest mistakes is assuming that privacy is automatically guaranteed.
-Many companies and platforms prioritize profit over user privacy, and it’s up to you to take proactive steps to protect yourself.
+Finally, one of the biggest mistakes is assuming that your privacy is automatically protected.
+Even companies and platforms with strong security measures can experience breaches.

 How to Avoid It: